akeneo/pim-docs/import_and_export_data/guides/create-connector.rst

         tags:
             - { name: akeneo_batch.job, connector: '%pim_connector.connector_name.xlsx%', type: '%pim_connector.job.import_type%' }

 2. If your job uses tasklets (by implementing ``TaskletInterface``) to execute your business logic.
-You can inject the service `"akeneo_batch.job.job_stopper"` directly in your custom tasklets and use it to indicate your job is stopping and then stops.
+You can inject the service `"akeneo_batch.job.job_stopper"` directly in your custom tasklets and use the function `JobStopper::isStopping` to know if user asked to stop the job.
+If this function return true, you should use the function `JobStopper::stop` and exit your Tasklet.

 Track the progress of a job
 ---------------------------